Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Auto-eval metrics: Additional experiments on T2I

 Generally, our \model~metric outperforms the others and shows a higher correlation with most of the human annotation templates.
 DSG is the second best metric, except on SxS where it ranks third.
 It outperforms TIFA by a clear margin but falls behind \model.
 Finally, we note that \model~even shows higher correlation than the supervised VNLI model.
+By using a stronger, Gemini Flash backend, \model~performs best by a significant margin consistently.

 Looking at efficient, score-based metrics, we find that PyramidCLIP achieves competitive correlations.
 Moreover, a larger pre-training corpus leads to better metrics; \eg, as seen by comparing CLIP-B/32 (trained on 400M images) and CLIP-B/32$_\text{LAION-2B}$ (trained on 2B images).
 Finally, larger models are often better (\eg, SigLIP-L/16 vs. SigLIP-B/16), although these trends are less consistent (\eg, EVA-02-CLIP-L/14+ $\approx$ EVA-02-CLIP-E/14).